 A1.
 Seniors are the fastest growing demographic group in Canada.
 By 2031, the number of seniors will almost double to nine million people, representing close to one quarter of Canada's population.

 The Government of Canada recognizes that seniors have diverse needs and expectations.
 They are a valuable resource, offering their experience and wisdom to Canadian society.

 The National Seniors Council helps us reach out and hear what seniors have to say.
 We want to ensure that seniors' ideas and views are considered in the creation and delivery of the policies, programs and services that impact their well-being.

 A2.
-The Council reports to the Honourable Jason Kenney, Minister of Employment and Social Development, in light of his responsibilities for seniors, and the Honourable Rona Ambrose, Minister of Health, in recognition of the importance of health-related issues for older Canadians.
-The Ministers are supported by the Minister of State (Seniors), the Honourable Alice Wong, who works with the Council in its day-to-day operations.
+The Council reports to the Minister of Employment and Social Development, in light of his/her responsibilities for seniors, and the Minister of Health, in recognition of the importance of health-related issues for older Canadians.
+The Ministers are supported by the Minister of State (Seniors) who works with the Council in its day-to-day operations.

 A3.
 The Council's mandate is to provide advice to the Government of Canada by: